Counting geodesics on expander surfaces: Introduction

 \subsection{Acknowledgements}

-We thank Mike Lipnowski, Katie Mann, and Alex Wright for helpful conversations.
+We thank Mike Lipnowski, Katie Mann, Bram Petri, and Alex Wright for helpful conversations and comments.
 And we thank Michael Magee for raising the question to us of counting closed geodesics on random cover surfaces.
+We also thank the anonymous referees for many helpful suggestions that have improved the exposition.